Mission and History

-The officers and departmental directors provide administrative leadership for more than 111,912 of the more than 17 million members of the Seventh-day Adventist Church and, in addition, work closely with its eight academies, 55 elementary schools, many community service centers, summer camp programs geared to accommodate children, youth, adults, and the entire family, and two van ministries: one in the New York City area and the other in Stoneham, Massachusetts.
+The officers and departmental directors provide administrative leadership for more than 127,771 of the more than 20 million members of the Seventh-day Adventist Church and, in addition, work closely with its eight academies, 54 elementary schools, many community service centers, summer camp programs geared to accommodate children, youth, adults, and the entire family, and a van ministry in the New York City area.

 In the space of 30 years, three important aspects of the early Advent Movement had been established.
 They were the literature ministry, a school for Christian education, and a health institution.
 Much credit has to be attributed to the faithfulness of Stephen N. Haskell, a pioneer of the church.
 He not only opened his home for the early believers in the small New England Village of South Lancaster, but he personally contributed his means for the advancement of the young Advent movement.